robenkleene/development-references/unity/tutorials/unity-vr-game.md

 3. Drag the `Teleport Reticle` to the `Right Teleport Ray > XR Interactor Line Visual: Teleport Reticle`

 Building and running now should show the reticle when hovering over a valid teleportation target

+#### VFX Graph Reticle

+1. Create a new cylinder as a child of the `Teleport Reticle`, Remove the `Capsule Collider` component, just like for the previous cylinder.